FALSE Function in Excel (Table of Contents)

 We can use the FALSE function as an output to the logical conditions.
 Ex.
 Whether or not the given number is less than or greater than a particular number.
 We will see it step by step in the example below:

-Step 1: In cell A2 of your working sheet, type any number.
-I will choose a number as 32 and type it under cell A2.
+Step 1: Type any number in cell A2 of your working sheet.
+I will choose the number 32 and type it under cell A2.

-Step 2: In cell B2, put a logical condition which checks whether 32 is less than 20 or not.
+Step 2: In cell B2, put a logical condition that checks whether 32 is less than 20 or not.
 You can type the following code under D2. =A2 < 20

 Similarly, you can get the output as FALSE when you check whether a value in cell A2 is greater than 50.
 I will leave it up to you to give it a try for this.